5-HT2A receptor: Anti-inflammatory effects

 Various serotonergic psychedelics, acting as serotonin 5-HT_{2A} receptor agonists, have been found to be highly potent and efficacious anti-inflammatory and immunomodulatory agents in preclinical research (i.e., animal and in-vitro studies).
 In contrast to corticosteroids however, psychedelics with anti-inflammatory effects do not appear to suppress the immune system.
 Some psychedelics have been found to be far more potent in their anti-inflammatory effects than in their psychedelic effects.
 For instance, (R)-DOI is 30- to >50-fold more potent in producing anti-inflammatory effects than in producing psychedelic-like behavioral effects in animal research.
 Psilocin, the active form of psilocybin, has similar anti-inflammatory potency as (R)-DOI.

 The potencies of psychedelics and other serotonin 5-HT_{2A} receptor agonists as anti-inflammatory drugs vary, with 2C-I, DOIB, 2C-B, 4-HO-DiPT, DOI, 2,5-DMA, DOET, DOM, psilocin, and 2C-H being highly potent and fully efficacious anti-inflammatories; TMA-2, 2C-B-Fly, TCB-2, ETH-LAD, LSD, and 2C-T-33 being partially efficacious anti-inflammatories; and lisuride, 1-methylpsilocin, 5-MeO-DMT, and DMT having negligible efficacy.
+Although DMT and 5-MeO-DMT lack appreciable anti-inflammatory efficacy via the serotonin 5-HT_{2A} receptor, both have been reported to modulate inflammatory responses in human dendritic cells via the sigma σ_{1} receptor.
 Both non-hallucinogenic agents with full anti-inflammatory effects, such as 2,5-DMA, and non-anti-inflammatory agents with full psychedelic effects, such as DOTFM, are known.
 Hence, the psychedelic and anti-inflammatory effects of serotonin 5-HT_{2A} receptor agonists appear to be fully dissociable.
 These effects appear to be mediated by different intracellular signaling pathways, although the exact pathways are unclear.

 Serotonin 5-HT_{2A} receptor agonists with anti-inflammatory effects but reduced psychedelic effects, such as 2C-iBu (ELE-02), are under development for the potential treatment of inflammatory conditions.
 They may also have applications in the treatment of neuroinflammation.
 The anti-inflammatory effects of psychedelics might be involved in the claimed effects of psychedelic microdosing.
 Relatedly, LSD microdosing is being studied in the treatment of Alzheimer's disease specifically for its anti-inflammatory effects.